Merging by Matching Models in Task Parameter Subspaces: Experiments

 \section{Experiments}

 Now that we have introduced \method, we empirically explore various design choices and validate the effectiveness of our approach.
 Specifically, we first consider different initializations and objectives in order to identify an effective fixed recipe to apply in various settings.
 We mainly focus on merging task-specific models into a single multitask model, but we also consider intermediate-task training in \cref{sec:intermediate}.
-To ensure our method generalizes well to different settings, we perform experiments on both language models and vision models as well as both full-model and parameter-efficient fine-tuning with (IA)$^3$ \citep{liu2022few}.
+To ensure our method generalizes well to different settings, we perform experiments on both language models and vision models as well as both full-model and parameter-efficient fine-tuning with (IA)$^3$ \citep{liu2022few}, which inserts a trainable vector into specific linear layers.